-There are many other questions that recruiters can ask to their candidates regarding their commercial awareness and strong business acumen about the company.
-These include simple questions such as:
+There are many other questions that recruiters can ask their candidates regarding their commercial awareness and strong business acumen about the company.
+These include simple commercial awareness interview questions such as:

 - How well equipped you are about the organization and how well and detailed about the business industry in which the organization is operating?